vmadman/core-microservices/README.md

 # core-microservices

-Microservice libs for the Core Node.js Framework
+Microservice libs for the Core Node.js Framework.

+This is a work in progress.